 Community and city sites

-The Atlantis Educational Center is joining with the Downtown Jewish Chabad Center to provide vaccines in Miami Gardens and in Fort Lauderdale.
+The Atlantis Educational Center is joining with the Downtown Jewish Chabad Center to provide vaccines in Miami Gardens and Fort Lauderdale, plus doing community outreach events.
 The Moderna vaccine will be available to residents 18 and older.
-You can make an appointment here.
-These are the locations:
+You can make an appointment here or check for vaccine events at satellite sites.
+These are the main locations:

 - Atlantis Educational Center, 1111 Park Centre Boulevard Miami Gardens, FL 33179

 - Downtown Jewish Center Chabad, AKA Broward Boulevard Clinic, 900 E. Broward Blvd., Fort Lauderdale, FL 3330

 Sanitas Medical Centers are offering vaccines at multiple locations in Miami-Dade, Broward and Palm Beach counties.
 You do not need to be a current patient.
 Call 1-844-515-1800.

 Jesse Trice Community Health System, which has multiple locations, is providing Moderna, Pfizer and Johnson & Johnson vaccines.
 Call 305-637-6400 for an appointment.

 Empower U Medical Center in Miami is offering vaccines by appointment Monday through Friday at 7900 NW 27th Ave., Miami, Fl 33147, including a drive-through option.
 You can call or text 786-318-2337 for an appointment or request an appointment online..

 Cano Health is administering vaccines to its patients in South Florida.
 Call 855-226-6633 for an appointment.